MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.WSMan.Management/New-WSManInstance.md

 Specifies the authentication mechanism to be used at the server.
 Possible values are:

-- Basic: Basic is a scheme in which the user name and password are sent in clear text to the server or proxy.
+- Basic: Basic is a scheme in which the username and password are sent in clear text to the server or proxy.
 - Default: Use the authentication method implemented by the WS-Management protocol.
 This is the default.